-Kids clubs on ships are incredible, however some do not have nurseries.
+Kids clubs on cruise ships are incredible, however, some do not have nurseries.
 If you have tiny people check out which ships have on board crèches (not all do).
 And some ships will not allow babies in swimming nappies in the pools.
 We cruised when Joe was in nappies and it can be hit and miss so check before you book.
-However don’t let this put you off, cruising with a toddler is incredible and some ships have baby pools.
+However, don’t let this put you off; cruising with a toddler is incredible and some ships have baby pools.

 Do your children love characters?

-And do they want to meet and greet characters on-board?
+And do they want to meet and greet characters on board?
 If so, many cruise companies offer this.
-You can meet anyone from Mickey Mouse to Shrek at sea; this is such a fun addition to cruising.
-Likewise I have friends whose children are terrified of characters.
-Now you can avoid these on character cruises as it is clearly highlighted where the characters will be at all times in your cruise news.
-Or you could opt for a character free cruise.
+You can meet anyone from Mickey Mouse at sea; this is a fun addition to cruising.
+Likewise, I have friends whose children are terrified of characters.
+Now you can avoid these on character cruises as it is highlighted where the characters will always be in your cruise news.
+Or you could opt for a character-free cruise.

 Does the ship have a great kids pool?

-Some kids pools at sea are just incredible with slides and fountains to make the fussiest of kid’s whoop with delight.
-Cruise companies put an awful lot of effort into ensuring their pool facilities are second to none.
-There are also adult only pools for a little peace if our little angels want an hour in the kids club.
+Some kid’s pools at sea are just incredible with water slides and fountains to make the fussiest of kids whoop with delight.
+Cruise companies put a lot of effort into ensuring their pool facilities are second to none.
+There are also adult-only pools for a little peace if our little angels want an hour in the kids club.

 What are the dining options on cruises for families?

-There are so many options, my favourite being the main restaurant at however should you want a chilled out dinner and the kids want to hit the kids club at a time which is right in the middle of dinner you have several options.
+There are so many options, my favourite being the main restaurant however should you want a chilled-out dinner and the kids want to hit the kids club at a time right in the middle of dinner you have several options.
 Choose an early dining time so you can all dine together.
-And on some ships you can dine later but the kids club crew will collect the kids from the dining room allowing you the time to finish your meal at a leisurely pace.
+And on some ships, you can dine later but the kids club crew will collect the kids from the dining room allowing you the time to finish your meal at a leisurely pace.

-This really works for us, the boys will have their main whilst we eat a starter, and dessert as we eat main and then get collected.
+This works for us; the boys will have their main whilst we eat a starter, and dessert as we eat the main and then get collected.
 Giving us the time to enjoy our wine, dessert and coffee.

 What About Cruise Drinks Packages?

-Drinks packages are such a great way to save money and budget your drinks on your cruise, check out this Ultimate Drinks Package Guide it covers everything you need to know.
+Drinks packages are such a great way to save money and budget your drinks on your cruise; check out this Ultimate Drinks Package Guide which covers everything you need to know.

 What cabin is best for families?

 Inside cabins are a more affordable option to keep costs down.
 Or you can opt for an outside cabin to get a great view.
-If you are doing this look for one with a huge sit in window, our boys used to spend hours sat colouring looking out to sea.
+If you are doing this look for one with a huge sit-in window, our boys used to spend hours sitting colouring looking out to sea.